-I am a New York City-based environmental journalist, member of the Explorer's Club, and a candidate for a Masters of Science in Sustainability Studies at Columbia University.
+Cayte Bosler is a New York City based environmental journalist, member of the Explorer's Club, and a candidate for a Masters of Science in Sustainability Management at Columbia University.
 She is passionate about creatures and conservation.

 Her writing and videos have appeared in The Atlantic, National Geographic: Digital Diversity, Fast Company, New York Observer, Rhapsody Magazine, Hemispheres Magazine, and VICE Impact.